-Review changes in diet and emotional triggers that could contribute to the puppy peeing more often.
-Sometimes a change in routine, the addition of a new pet or family member, or moving to a new home can cause a puppy to change its bathroom habits.
+If your veterinarian does not find any problems and your puppy is still urinating frequently, review any changes in diet and emotional triggers that could be contributing to the increased urination.
+Sometimes, a change in routine, the addition of a new pet or family member, or moving to a new home can cause a puppy to change their bathroom habits.

-Bring the puppy outside more often to urinate.
-Create a schedule that allows the puppy to go outside to do its bathroom business on a regular basis.
+It may simply be that you are not bringing your puppy outside often enough.
+Create a schedule that allows the puppy to go outside to do their bathroom business on a regular basis.
 Increased outdoor trips could reduce the number of indoor accidents.
-Consistency is important when working with house-training issues in puppies, and the puppy will do best on a regular schedule.
+Consistency is important when working with house training issues in puppies, so try to maintain a regular schedule.